2015 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 Key Features of The 2015 Quarter

-The 2015 Beautiful Quarters continued the series with five distinctive designs honoring national sites across the United States.
-Each quarter maintains the program’s standard specifications while featuring unique reverse imagery.
+The 2015 America the Beautiful Quarters continued the series with five distinctive designs honoring national sites across the United States.
+Each quarter maintains the program’s standard specifications while featuring unique reverse imagery tied to the history and wildlife of each site.

 The Obverse Of The 2015 Quarter

-The obverse design features the familiar image of George Washington by John Flanagan, used on the quarter since 1932.
-It has been restored to bring out subtle details and the beauty of the original.
+The obverse features the familiar portrait of George Washington by sculptor John Flanagan, used on the quarter since 1932.
+For the ATB program, this design was restored to bring out subtle details, with engraver William Cousins modernizing Flanagan’s original work.

 Required inscriptions are UNITED STATES OF AMERICA, LIBERTY, IN GOD WE TRUST, and QUARTER DOLLAR.
-The mint mark appears on the obverse, indicating whether the coin was struck at Philadelphia (P), Denver (D), or San Francisco (S).
+The mint mark appears on the obverse below the motto IN GOD WE TRUST, indicating whether the coin was struck at Philadelphia (P), Denver (D), or San Francisco (S).

 The Reverse Of The 2015 Quarter

 Each 2015 quarter features a distinct reverse design celebrating a different national site.
-The Homestead quarter depicts the three fundamentals of survival common to all homesteaders: food, shelter and water, representing the pioneering spirit of early American settlers.
+The Homestead quarter depicts the three fundamentals of survival common to all homesteaders: food, shelter, and water—specifically the Palmer-Epard Cabin, a water pump, and corn from the Homestead National Historical Park.

-The Blue Ridge Parkway quarter depicts the grace and curvature of the road hugging the side of a mountain, with the North Carolina state flower in the foreground, showcasing the iconic scenic byway.
+The Blue Ridge Parkway quarter depicts the famous curving road hugging a mountain, with the North Carolina state flower—the dogwood—in the foreground.
+Released on June 26, 2015, it was the 28th coin in the 56-coin ATB series.

-The Saratoga quarter features a close-up of the moment General John Burgoyne surrendered his sword to General Horatio Gates, commemorating the pivotal Revolutionary War battle that secured French support for American independence.
+The Saratoga quarter features a close-up of General John Burgoyne surrendering his sword to General Horatio Gates, marking the pivotal 1777 battle that helped secure French support for American independence.
+The design was the 30th coin in the ATB series, released on November 16, 2015.

-All five reverse designs share common inscriptions including the site name, state or territory, the year 2015, and E PLURIBUS UNUM.
+All five reverse designs share common inscriptions including the site name, state, the year 2015, and E PLURIBUS UNUM.

 Other Features Of The 2015 Quarter